What is Postpartum Depression | Joy of Life Surrogacy

 Surrogacy is a beautiful, selfless gift of life for so many people and families struggling to conceive.
 Being a surrogate mother enables you to become part of these individuals’ journeys by creating families and making the dream of parenthood come true.
 However, it’s also true that it greatly impacts the life of the surrogate mother.
-Following the birth of the baby, the surrogate may experience feelings of sadness, anxiety, irritation, and more.
-Such feelings and emotions are often normal for women who give birth, and it is recognized as baby blues.
-Most of the time baby blues go away.
-However, if the feelings persist or the surrogate mother continues to feel a sense of loss, then she may be struggling with postpartum depression.

 What Is Postpartum Depression?

-What Causes Postpartum Depression With Surrogacy?
+What Causes Postpartum Depression With Surrogates?

-Even though it is difficult to pinpoint an exact cause, there are a number of possible explanations for why a surrogate mother may experience postpartum depression following a surrogate birth.
 One of the most widely held theories is that postpartum depression is the result of drastic and rapid changes in hormone levels following pregnancy and labor.
 After giving birth, a woman’s body undergoes a number of changes, including sudden drops in estrogen and progesterone levels.
 This drop may then spur a chemical change in the brain and lead to postpartum depression.

 Some women may also be at higher risk of depression if they have a history of mental illness or manic-depressive disorder.
 Lifestyle choices can also lead to higher risk, such as a history of alcohol or drug abuse.
 Sometimes the depression can stem from situations out of the woman’s control as well, if she experiences stress from illness or loss, complications during the pregnancy, or lack of support from loved ones.
 Surrogate mothers especially can fall into the latter risk categories, as surrogacy can be a difficult choice for some friends and family to understand, with the surrogate mother going through pregnancy and birth of a baby for someone else.